 Child Psychology

-• Child psychology helps serve the population who need help the most – our young people.
-ADHD, anxiety and behavior disorders are among the most common disorders that can be diagnosed during childhood, but not all children, or parents, have the resources to address them.
+Child psychology helps serve the population who need support and guidance the most — our young people.
+ADHD, anxiety, and behavior disorders are among the most common disorders that can be diagnosed during childhood, but not all children, or parents, have the resources to address them.
 See the stats and more.

 Marriage and Family Therapy

-• The most common path into the field is earning a MA in Psychology then completing two years of post-degree supervised clinical experience.
+The most common path into the field is earning an MA in Psychology then completing two years of post-degree supervised clinical experience.
 All states require MFTs to be licensed, which generally involves passing the Marriage and Family Therapy National Exam and completing continuing education courses throughout their career.
-Learn more

 Mental Health Therapy

-• The primary duty of mental health therapists is to provide a safe, non-judgmental space for clients.
+The primary duty of mental health therapists is to provide a safe, non-judgmental space for clients.
 They do this by collecting information through interviews, observations, or tests.
-This can include diagnosing disorders; crafting service plans, and coordinating treatment with other health care professionals; and performing crisis interventions as needed.
+This can include diagnosing disorders, crafting service plans, coordinating treatment with other health care professionals, and performing crisis interventions as needed.
 More info.

 School Psychology and Counseling

-• A school psychologist typically works with individual students and their families while a counselor tends to work with the larger school population.
-School psychologists for example might help qualify an individual for special services, while a counselor tackles matters such as crisis intervention and preparing students for their overall future success.
-Read more
+A school psychologist typically works with individual students and their families while a counselor tends to work with the larger school population.
+School psychologists, for example, may assess students for special education services, while a counselor tackles matters such as crisis intervention and preparing students for their overall future success.
+Find out more.

-• Although they work directly with students daily, they also advocate at the individual and system level to ensure all children have equal access to education.
-In addition, they counsel and advise teachers and fellow staff on how to support students with mental, emotional and behavioral disorders.
+Although they work directly with students daily, they also advocate at the individual and system level to ensure all children have equal access to education.
+In addition, they counsel and advise teachers, staff, and parents on how to support students with mental, emotional, and behavioral disorders.
+Find out more.

 • Teamwork and collaboration